AndrewWren/DMWEL/README.md

 # DMWEL
-Mathematica and Python code for "Dark matter with excitable levels" at http://arxiv.org/abs/1912.11453
+### Mathematica and Python code for "Dark matter with excitable levels", by Andrew J. Wren, at http://arxiv.org/abs/1912.11453

 THE CODE WILL BE POSTED IN THE NEXT FEW DAYS.